 My new lights came with a magnetic strip that is attached to my cabinets with some strong adhesive stickers (similar to command hook strips) The magnetic strip stays in place, while the lights can easily be removed.

 My under cabinet lights are rechargeable!!
 Some lights similar to these typically operate on batteries, which have to be replaced often.
 I was happy to find an option that can be re-charged.
 They come with a USB cord that I easily connect to my computer.
 They are easily removed and need just a short period of time to charge, and then they can just be returned back onto the magnetic strip.

 So far I really like them, and would certainly recommend them if anyone was looking.
 The light has 3 settings for the switch.

 - “G”— which is motion activated.
 This setting is great and saves the battery

-I had a basket that needed a new home—– it fit perfectly in this large bottom drawer.
-It helped my organize some sponges.
+Whenever I organize a space I also try to “shop my home” before making a purchase on containers.I had a basket that needed a new home—– it fit perfectly in this large bottom drawer.
+It helped my organize a few cleaning supplies.

 Under the Kitchen Sink —- Trust me—– it was a big mess down here prior to re-painting everything.

 These next few containers, I have actually had for a few years.
 I cannot rave more about them.
 I have them in my cabinets and in my refrigerator.
 They offer versatile storage and make good use of vertical space.
 The Container Store sells them in a few different sizes.
 I really don’t have a designated pantry—- so I am limited to using a few designated cabinets for pantry supplies.
 These container’s make good use of vertical space to maximize storage.
 The container’s with the handles sit on the top shelf that’s hard to reach——with the handle, it makes it easy to grab what I need.

 I purchased this bamboo drawer organizer for my utensils from Target.